geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 <img src="../img/layer-settings/properties_style.jpg" class="ms-docimage"  style="max-width:500px;">

 By default, **Constant value** is selected.
-If the user chooses **Property value**, a drop-down menu appears so that the desired layer attribute can be selected to use the necessary values from the styling property.
+If the user chooses **Property value**, a drop-down menu appears so that the desired layer attribute can be selected to use its values for the styling property.

 <video class="ms-docimage" controls><source src="../img/layer-settings/property-value-example.mp4"></video>